8 Real World Use Cases of Computer Vision in the Oil & Gas Industry

 3. Remote Oil and Gas Production Tracking

 Regular infrared cameras are used in conjunction with machine vision to identify methane gas emissions.
 One recent use of deep learning involves the detection of methane.
 The automated method streamlines the analysis of leak detection while maintaining an accuracy of 95-99%.
-When it comes to finding methane leaks, the standard optical gas imaging (OGO) procedures are time-consuming and subjective, requiring the intervention of a human operator.
-Convolutional neural network (CNN) techniques for optical gas imaging in computer vision require training using methane leak photos for automatic identification.
+By integrating computer vision into leak detection, companies can minimize the risk of regulatory fines and ensure compliance with environmental standards.

 Analog gauges at power substations and other facilities can be read with the use of computer vision.
-Computer vision cameras are used to automatically read oil level gauges, winding temperature gauges, and SF6 gas density gauges (find the 2021 study here).
-Therefore, the CV algorithms use colour segmentation to identify the location of the pointers and scale marks.
-Such programmes help to prevent harmful mishaps and costly production halts, and they do it more faster and more precisely than humans.
+Computer vision cameras are used to automatically read oil level gauges, winding temperature gauges, and SF6 gas density gauges.
+By using color segmentation, CV algorithms can identify the location of the pointers and scale marks accurately.
+These automated programs prevent harmful mishaps and costly production halts, and they do so faster and more precisely than humans.

 Wirelines are used for well intervention and reservoir evaluation in the oil and gas industry.
 The wireline cable is usually under tension while it is spooled on a drum while the toolstring is being pulled from the well.
 Adequate spooling is essential to prevent cable damage, which could be disastrous.
-Spooling anomalies and cable position predictions (using new computer vision applications) can now be made in real time.
+Spooling anomalies and cable position predictions (using new computer vision applications) can now be made in real time, reducing human errors and ensuring safer, more reliable wireline operations.

-Security issues, such as intrusion, may be monitored around the clock at unattended operation sites with the use of computer vision solutions which can then immediately warn relevant authorities.
-Furthermore, security agents are able to focus on real dangers rather than trying to keep track of numerous screens at once thanks to automation and efficient false alarm filtering technologies.
+Security issues, such as intrusion, may be monitored around the clock at unattended operation sites with the use of computer vision solutions, which can then immediately warn relevant authorities.
+Automated surveillance improves security while also reducing the burden on human operators, allowing for 24/7 risk management in hazardous environments.

 Conclusion

-When implemented, computer vision solutions can offer several benefits from improving worker safety, lowering operational expenses to optimizing core processes in the Oil & Gas sector.
-Most oil and gas firms would need computer vision systems due to their critical nature and specific operational workflows.
+When implemented, computer vision solutions can offer several benefits from improving worker safety, lowering operational expenses to optimizing core processes in the oil and gas sector.
 Improved maintenance, safety, management, life-cycle sustainability, quality, and operational efficiency are the primary goals of the latest computer vision applications in the oil and gas industry.

 How 10xDS can help?